nykh/zeppelin2jupyter/doc/rules.md

 From this we can see Zeppelin is much more geared towards collaborative notebook.
 But for rendering we only just need the source and result. `text` is a single multi-line string of all the sources.
 The `result.msg` list can contain some different elements. `title` is a special feature of Zeppelin that doesn't have equivelent for Jupyter, the best approximation would be to insert a text cell just before the code cell.

+Some node that were created but never evaluated can have no `text` and `results` all together, typically at the end of the notebook.

 **TEXT**

 It is worth noting that Zeppelin notebook likes to output intermediate results, which gets very verbose.